fishcus/KAP-manual/en/install/hadoop_env.en.md

-## Kyligence Enterprise Required Environment
+## Prerequisite of Kyligence Enterprise

 Kyligence Enterprise needs a good Hadoop cluster as its running environment to provide you with a more stable user experience.
 We recommend that you run Kyligence Enterprise on a single Hadoop cluster.
-Each server in the cluster should be configured with Hadoop, Hive, HBase, Kafka and so on.
-Among them, Hadoop and Hive are essential components.
+Each server in the cluster should be configured with HDFS, Yarn, MapReduce, Hive, Kafka and so on.
+Among them, HDFS, Yarn, MapReduce, and Hive are essential components.

-Next we will introduce the required enviroment for Kyligence Enterprise installation.
+Next we will introduce the prerequisite of Kyligence Enterprise installation.

 ### Java Environment